zgwnu/ng-bonita/README.md

 # @zgwnu/ng-bonita
 Angular Bonita Rest Api Services developed ZGW NU to create BPM application examples.

+# New
+All Services are Refactored to Angular HttpClient Module (@angular/common/http).

 # Requirements
 * Angular 4.3.6 or 4.4.x
 * Bonita BPM Community 7.4.2 (or higher, not tested on Commercial Licensed versions)